lzh-mb-mod/RTSCamera/README.md

   - Control one of your soldiers and continue fighting/commanding after player character is injured in battle.

   - Time speed control in battle.
+Automatic fast forward in hideout battle.

 - Command System